How to use Action mode on your iPhone

 How to activate Action mode

-Getting ready for action couldn’t be easier.
-Open the native camera app, switch to video, give the running person icon a press and presto, the iPhone Action mode is initiated baby.
-Action mode will switch to an ultrawide lens by default, but with a little tinkering the camera can switch to 1080p HD or 2.8K resolution.
+When you’re ready to shoot steady video, simply open the iPhone’s native camera app and switch to video.
+Next, give the running person icon a press and presto, the iPhone Action mode is initiated.
+Action mode will switch to the ultrawide lens by default, and with a little tinkering can be set to either 1080p HD or 2.8K resolution.

 Smoother, better, faster, sharper